Nevel Gracias: Tiatrs

 Gracias had a keen interest for tiatrs since the young age of 9.
 He didn't have a smooth start at his initial career on the Konkani stage but would keep up a positive zeal.
 He wrote the script for his first tiatr, "Ek rukachim tin follam" at the age of 12 in 1976, it didn't help him succeed as he had to face many hardships but it didn't let his love for tiatrs die down.
 He took part at a local seniors auditions that were selecting casts and singers for a village tiatr.
 He went on to perform many traditional songs.

 Unfortunately young Gracias couldn't secure a spot for himself at the auditions and was never told why he was rejected.
 This didn't let him down, on the contrary he continued with his work, showcasing tiatrs in a distinguished and unique perspective.
 Gracias initially chose the Konkani stage as a medium to spread the word of God.
-He didn't intend to start out his tiatrs based on lenten or having religious concepts, instead his initial tiatrs storylines were based on family values, women’s liberation, patriotism, and social life.
+He didn't intend to start out his tiatrs based on lenten or having religious concepts, instead his initial tiatrs storylines were based on family values, women's liberation, patriotism, and social life.

 Since 1997 Gracias started with his lenten plays that drew mass attention mainly at the village church squares during the 43 days lenten season.
 He presented all of these tiatrs under the "Vell’lekar Nirmiti" banner and shared little of his profits to charity.
 Prior to his death, he told Times of India that "the tiatr medium is more impactful than preaching", as it helps convey a strong message to mass audiences since it's a visual form of art, it's more effective.

-In a career span of more than 45 years as a dramatist, Gracias has wrote and staged about 47 tiatrs and 24 lenten plays.
-His last show, "Tim Dogaim Ek Zatolim" was staged just before the Covid-19 pandemic, two years later in 2022, the same production was rescheduled in villages and completed 25 shows.
+In a career span of more than 45 years as a dramatist, Gracias has written and staged about 47 tiatrs and 24 lenten plays.
+His last show, "Tim Dogaim Ek Zatolim" was staged just before the COVID-19 pandemic, two years later in 2022, the same production was rescheduled in villages and completed 25 shows.
 "Mhaka Nitoll Kor", his silver jubilee show was scheduled in the next lent season in 2023 which included noted tiatrist, Prince Jacob in a stiff role.

 On 6 January 2009, Gracias was nominated as the council member of Tiatr Academy of Goa.
-He was a script judge at the Kala Academy’s 42nd tiatr ‘A’ group competition.
+He was a script judge at the Kala Academy's 42nd tiatr ‘A’ group competition.
 He was also a regular contributor in writing for articles, Vauraddeancho Ixtt, Dor Mhoineachi Rotti, Gulab and Renovacao.
 Until his death in 2022, Gracias has composed over 300 songs that were featured in his lenten plays.
 He has also published a book, Goychem Kantar (Konknni Kantaram), which includes 354 songs of various categories, lyrics were written by Gracias and music done by Nolvert Cota.